 Units per Visit KPI

 At the end of the day, time is money.
 It's important to examine the units your providers are billing per visit, focusing on the quantity and type.
 In addition to uncovering instances of over- or under-billing, you can also determine if your clinics are billing in the way that is representative of the treatment provided.
-Billed units are often a direct representation of the patient’s care plan.
+Documented (Billed) units are often a direct representation of the patient’s care plan.

 Click on this chart to open the By Clinic comparison chart for Units per Visit.
 You’ll be able to see a breakdown of this data by clinic, view a data table containing the calculation values, and export the results.